A guide to creating your event page, using its features, and optimizing your page for a successful event.

 Story (Required in order to publish)

-Under your leaderboard, you have a vertical menu you can use to toggle between your story, updates, and custom tabs.
+Under your leaderboard (on the Page Editor navigation bar), you have a vertical menu you can use to toggle between your story, updates, and custom tabs.

 Your story is your chance to explain what your event is all about, both to event members and to donors.
 This is pretty straightforward — just click into your story and start writing!
 You can also add media to your story to jazz things up.
 You can add links, upload images, link to videos on YouTube and Vimeo, and add bulleted or numbered lists.

 You won’t need to do anything with this section to publish, but it’s important to know where this is on your toolbar, since Updates help you keep your supporters engaged.

 Do you have extra information you want to share with people about your event that won’t fit in your story, or just doesn’t make sense as an update?
 You can create a custom tab to add that information to your event page, while keeping everything organized and easy to find.
 You can add anything you’d like to your custom tabs, really: Information about your sponsors, frequently asked questions, information about your live event, acknowledgements, resources and links to more information.
 The list goes on!
 You can create up to 3 custom tabs that you can label however you’d like and fill with whatever content makes your event fundraiser more awesome!

 Sponsors and Affiliates